 Athena Ramos, PhD, MBA, MS, CPM

-Athena Ramos, PhD, MBA, MS, CPM, is an associate professor in the Department of Health Promotion of the UNMC College of Public Health.
+Athena Ramos, PhD, MBA, MS, CPM, is a professor in the Department of Health Promotion of the UNMC College of Public Health.

 - 2017, PhD, International Family and Community Studies, Clemson University